JoyfulReaper/HappyDiscard/README.md

 ## Operational Notes

-* HappyDiscard is a raw TCP service.
+* HappyDiscard is a raw TCP service with an optional UDP Discard listener.
 * It does not provide authentication or encryption.
-* Public TCP ports will be scanned by automated systems.
+* Public TCP and UDP ports will be scanned by automated systems.
 * Keep connection, timeout, byte, firewall, and memory limits enabled.
-* `RequestTimeoutSeconds` limits the total connection lifetime.
+* `RequestTimeoutSeconds` limits the total TCP connection lifetime.
 It does not reset after each payload.
-* `MaxBytesPerConnection` limits the total bytes accepted by one connection.
+* `MaxBytesPerConnection` limits the total bytes accepted by one TCP connection.
+* `MaxUdpDatagramBytes` limits the size of a UDP datagram accepted for discard.
+* UDP is disabled by default and should be enabled publicly only when explicitly desired.
 * Port 9 is privileged on Linux.
 Publish host port 9 to container port 9009; do not run HappyDiscard as root and do not add `NET_BIND_SERVICE` to the container.
-* Monitoring connections can be excluded from lifecycle telemetry with `TelemetryIgnoredRemoteAddress`.
+* Monitoring TCP connections can be excluded from lifecycle telemetry with `TelemetryIgnoredRemoteAddress`.
+* Discarded TCP and UDP payload contents are never included in telemetry.

 ## License